 Definition of CNC Milling

 To get to know CNC milling, you need first to understand what CNC is.
-CNC, Computer Numerical Control (also known as Numerical Control), is the automated control of machining tools by means of a computer.
+CNC, Computer Numerical Control (also known as Numerical Control), is the automated control of machining tools using a computer.
 While milling is the process of machining using rotary cutters to remove material by advancing a cutter into a workpiece.

 The types of CNC milling include: face milling, shoulder milling, vertical milling, horizontal milling, plain milling, angular milling, form milling, tapping, drilling and some even can do turning.
-Nowadays, there are 3 to 6 axes’ CNC mills.
+Nowadays, there are 3 to 6-axis CNC mills.

 Applications of CNC Milling

-As a designer or engineer, it may be not necessary to fully understand all the above CNC milling types.
-However, if you have a glimpse of how CNC milling is applied to get your designs made, you may get some implications to come up with an easier-to-realize design in a better way.
+As a designer or engineer, it may not be necessary to fully understand all the above CNC milling types.
+However, if you have a glimpse of how CNC milling is applied to get your designs made, you may get some implications to come up with an easier-to-realize design in a better way, which would help a lot to make your design more manufacturable.

-CNC Milling has a rotating cylindrical head and a number of chip slot milling cutters which is often called an end milling cutter.
+CNC Milling has a rotating cylindrical head and several chip-slot milling cutters which is often called an end milling cutter.
 It can move along a different axis, used to process narrow and long spaces, grooves, contours, etc.

 There are three major types of parts that are CNC milled.